Improved Hardness Results for Min-Max Optimization with Coupled Constraints: Introduction

 \subsection{Contributions and Implications}

 A key factor in our taxonomy of optimization problems is the structure of the constraints.
-We consider the following classes of constraints, in increasing order of generality, as listed on the x-axis of \cref{tab:result summary}. \begin{itemize}[nosep] \item \emph{Product constraints}: The feasible set $g(x, y) \le 0$ is equal to $K_1 \times K_2$ for some appropriate $K_1, K_2 \subset \Reals^d$.
-In other words, there is \emph{no coupling} between the optimization domains of the players.
+We consider the following classes, listed on the x-axis of \cref{tab:result summary} in order of increasing generality. \begin{itemize}[nosep] \item \emph{Product constraints}: The feasible set $g(x, y) \le 0$ is equal to $K_1 \times K_2$ for some appropriate $K_1, K_2 \subset \Reals^d$.
+In other words, there is \emph{no coupling} between the domains of the players.

 \item \emph{Jointly convex constraints}: Constraints for both the maximizing and minimizing player are encoded by a function $g$ that is jointly convex, that is, convex as a function of $(x, y)$.
-In particular, this implies that $g(x, y) \le 0$ is a convex subset of $\Reals^{d} \times \Reals^d$.
+This implies that $g(x, y) \le 0$ is a convex subset of $\Reals^{d} \times \Reals^d$.
 We remark that for our hardness result highlighted in \cref{tab:result summary}, it is enough to restrict to functions $g$ such that $g(x,y) \le 0$ defines a \emph{convex polytope}.
-This is the same class of constraints used in the results of \citet{daskalakis2021complexity}.
+This is the class of constraints used in the results of \citet{daskalakis2021complexity}.

-\item \emph{Bilinear constraints}: Finally, to be able to capture problems corresponding to \emph{quasi}-variational inequalities, we also consider a more general setting in which the set of feasible local deviations of the players might differ, and is controlled by two constraint functions $g_1, g_2 : \Reals^d\times\Reals^d \to \Reals$, one for each player.
+\item \emph{Independent constraints}: Finally, to be able to capture problems corresponding to \emph{quasi}-variational inequalities, we also consider a more general setting in which the set of feasible local deviations of the players might differ and is controlled by two constraint functions $g_1, g_2 : \Reals^d\times\Reals^d \to \Reals$, one for each player.
 This leads to the modified notion of $(\epsilon,\delta)$-solution (or local equilibrium) given as

-In particular, we are interested in the case of \emph{bilinear constraint functions} $g_1, g_2$.
-Due to their bilinear nature, each of this functions defines a local convex polytope of feasible local deviations for each player. \end{itemize} We will also consider different classes of objective functions: convex-concave, nonconvex-concave, and nonconvex-nonconcave.
+and where $g_i(x^\star,y^\star)\le 0$ for $i\in\{1,2\}$.
+In particular, we are interested in the case of \emph{bilinear functions} $g_1, g_2$.
+Due to their bilinear nature, each of these functions defines a local convex polytope of feasible deviations for each player. \end{itemize} We will also consider different classes of objective functions: convex-concave, nonconvex-concave (further subdivided in nonconvex-linear and quadratic-linear), and nonconvex-nonconcave.
 We analyze how the problem's complexity evolves as the structure of the constraints changes.
 We categorize our results into hardness and membership results.
+Here, we focus especially on hardness results; more details about membership results are deferred to \Cref{sec:existence}.

 \paragraph{Hardness results}

 The main contribution of this paper is the following hardness result.